• Skip to primary navigation

 Canning blueberry sauce is easy and delicious.
 Serve it on top of pancakes, crepes, waffles, milk rice, ice cream, or whatever kind of dessert you like.

-I don't know about you, but I love picking things: berries, fruit, herbs, flowers.
-It feels so nice to be out there in the fields or in the woods, in silence, enjoying whatever nature has to offer.
-And after picking stuff, I love finding ways of cooking, baking, or preserving it.
+Canning blueberry sauce is one of my favorite ways to preserve fruit.
+I love picking things: berries, fruit, herbs, flowers.
+It feels so nice to be out in the fields or woods, in silence, enjoying whatever nature has to offer.

-We are lucky enough to have blueberry fields not far away from us: two places where the blueberries grow wild, and you can pick them without paying anything, and this huge plantation where you have to pay but where picking is so much easier, and the berries are larger and sweeter.
+We are lucky to have blueberry fields nearby: two wild areas you can pick for free, and a huge plantation where picking is easier and the berries are larger and sweeter.

 Jump to recipe